kaushikrajak29/art_showcase/readme.md

 npm install
 npm start
 ```
-Your ready to explore the features of the project :)
+You are ready to explore the features of the project :)

 ## Features in the project
 1.SignIn